2022 Breakfast on the Farm

-This year’s Breakfast on the Farm, sponsored by the Livingston County Farm Bureau Young Leaders, was held at Kilgus FarmStead on June 12 from 7 a.m. to 10 a.m.
+This year’s Breakfast on the Farm, sponsored by the Livingston County Farm Bureau Young Leaders, will be held at Kilgus FarmStead on June 11 from 7 a.m. to 10 a.m.
 The breakfast fed over 750 people and all the money collected will be donated to the local food pantries.

 The event welcomed the public to the farm.
 Not only were people offered breakfast for $1, they were able to tour the dairy farm and chat with local farmers about their farms.
 The breakfast menu included biscuits and gravy, scrambled eggs along with a cup of milk, coffee and orange juice.
 Breakfast on the farm serves as a way to show the public how much the farmer gets as compared to the retailer.